East Albury

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, median income among taxpayers in East Albury was $50,927.
-Average income stood at $64,386.
-These figures are below national averages of $52,390 and $65,215 respectively across Rest of NSW.
-Based on Wage Price Index growth of 8.86% since June 2023, current estimates for median income would be approximately $55,439 as of September 2025, while average income would be around $70,091.
-From the Census conducted in August 2021, personal income ranks at the 60th percentile ($858 weekly), with household income at the 36th percentile.
-Income distribution shows that 30.5% of locals (2,125 people) fall into the $1,500 - 2,999 category, similar to broader trends across the region which show 29.9% in the same category.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on July 1st, 2023, the suburb of East Albury had a median income among taxpayers of $50,927.
+The average income stood at $64,386.
+This is below the national average.
+Comparing to Rest of NSW, the median and average incomes were $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for East Albury would be approximately $55,439 (median) and $70,091 (average) as of September 2025.
+From the Census conducted on August 10th, 2021, personal income ranks at the 60th percentile ($858 weekly), while household income sits at the 36th percentile.
+Looking at income distribution in East Albury, the predominant cohort spans 30.5% of locals (2,162 people) with incomes ranging from $1,500 to 2,999 per week.
+This is consistent with broader trends across the region showing 29.9% in the same income category.
 After housing expenses, 85.8% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income